aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-data/hyperlinks/add-image-hyperlinks/_index.md

 ---
 title: Add Image Hyperlinks
 type: docs
 weight: 140
 url: /javascript-cpp/add-image-hyperlinks/
-description: Learn how to Add Image Hyperlinks through the Aspose.Cells for JavaScript via C++ API.
+description: Learn how to add image hyperlinks through the Aspose.Cells for JavaScript via C++ API.
 keywords: Add Image Hyperlinks JavaScript via C++, Insert Image Hyperlinks JavaScript via C++
 ---

 {{% alert color="primary" %}}

-Hyperlinks are useful for accessing information on other worksheets, or on websites.
-Microsoft Excel lets users add hyperlinks on text in cells, and on images.
-Image hyperlinks can make navigating a worksheet easier, for example, as next and previous buttons, or logos that link to particular sites.
+Hyperlinks are useful for accessing information on other worksheets or on websites.
+Microsoft Excel lets users add hyperlinks to text in cells and to images.
+Image hyperlinks can make navigating a worksheet easier, for example, as next‑ and previous‑buttons or logos that link to particular sites.
 This document explains how to insert image hyperlinks in a worksheet using Aspose.Cells for JavaScript via C++.

 {{% /alert %}}

 Aspose.Cells for JavaScript via C++ allows you to add hyperlinks to images in spreadsheets at runtime.
-It is possible to set and modify the link's screen tip and address.
+It is possible to set and modify the link’s screen tip and address.
 The following sample code illustrates how to add an image hyperlink into a worksheet.

 ```html
 <!DOCTYPE html>